gbroques/decision-tree/README.md

   Predict {1: '100.0%'}
 ```

-In the case of ambiguous records like `[1, 1, 0]` where two records exist where the feature values are the same,
+In the case of ambiguous records like `[1, 1, 0]` where two records exist with the same feature values,
-but the labels are different, the tree always predicts the first element in the prediction dictionary or `1` in this case.
+but different labels, the tree always predicts the first key in the prediction dictionary or `1` in this example.

 Adapted from: